 - Add together the warm pineapple juice and water and melted butter.
 Mix and add to the dry ingredients.
 Add the eggs, then mix on low to combine.

-- Increase the speed to medium-low, mix for seven minutes more.
+- Increase the speed to medium, mix for seven minutes more.
 The dough should be smooth and very soft.
 It will stick to the bottom of the mixing bowl.

-- At the end of the two hours, the dough should be more than double in size.
+- Put the dough back into the lightly floured mixing bowl and cover with Plastic Wrap.
+Let rise for two hours.
+At the end of the two hours, the dough should be more than double in size.

 Shaping and Baking The Rolls.

 - Once the dough has more than doubled in size, turn it out onto the counter and divide it into 12 rolls.
 Gently shape the pieces into balls and place them in a parchment-lined 11 x 13-inch baking dish.